Services

 Individual Psychotherapy

-I worked with adults experiencing:
+I work with adults experiencing:

 Difficulties with life transitions (new baby, grief, empty nest, move, job loss…)